julien-hadleyjack/pandocfilter/README.md

 # Collection of custom pandoc filters

-[pandoc](http://pandoc.org/) is a great tool that can be used to convert between many different formats (HTML, Markdown, restructuredText, LaTeX, Microsoft Word, EPUB, ...).
-For example you can write a document in Markdown (which make writing text very easy) and format the final result as a LaTeX document (which can produce beautifully formatted documents suitable for print and digital distribution) by using pandoc to convert between the two formats.

-pandoc enables you to extend the builtin functionality by [adding filters](http://pandoc.org/scripting.html).
-Besides [the example ones](https://github.com/jgm/pandocfilters) there are [many different ones](https://github.com/jgm/pandoc/wiki/pandoc-Filters) from the community that provide functionality like [convert svg to pdf](https://gist.github.com/jeromerobert/3996eca3acd12e4c3d40), [automatic numbering of figures](https://github.com/tomduck/pandoc-fignos) and the [generation of diagrams](https://github.com/raghur/mermaid-filter).

 This project is a collection of filters that I created:

 | Name                  | Description                              |